The importance of preserving residual hearing

 Individuals living with partial deafness usually have some measurable residual hearing, especially in the low frequencies.
 Partial deafness is defined as a mild to moderate hearing loss in the low frequencies sloping to a profound hearing loss in the

 higher frequencies.
 These individuals are often excellent candidates for an EAS system, which combines two technologies: a CI for the high frequencies and acoustic amplification for the low frequencies.

 Preserving residual hearing is vitally important for EAS candidates as it enables them to use the parts of their inner ear that are still functioning.
 Although CIs are remarkable for their ability to provide hearing, being able to additionally use residual

 MED-EL Medical Electronics, a leader in implantable hearing solutions, is driven by a mission to overcome hearing loss as a barrier to communication.
 The Austrian-based, privately owned business was co-founded by industry pioneers Ingeborg and Erwin Hochmair, whose ground-breaking research led to the development of the world’s first micro-electronic multi-channel cochlear implant (CI), which was successfully implanted in 1977 and was the basis for what is known as the modern CI today.
 This laid the foundation for the successful growth of the company in 1990, when they hired their first employees.
-To date, MED-EL has grown to more than 2,000 employees and 33 subsidiaries worldwide.
+To date, MED-EL has grown to more than 2,000 employees and 33 locations worldwide.

 The company offers the widest range of implantable and non-implantable solutions to treat all types of hearing loss, enabling people in 124 countries enjoy the gift of hearing with the help of a MED-EL device.
 MED-EL’s hearing solutions include cochlear and middle ear implant systems, a combined Electric Acoustic Stimulation hearing implant system, auditory brainstem implants as well as surgical and non-surgical bone conduction devices. www.medel.com